-Upcoming Webinar: Online Town Halls for the COVID-19 Crisis: Proven Methods to Connect, Learn, and Lead
+Watch: Online Town Halls for the COVID-19 Crisis: Proven Methods to Connect, Learn, and Lead

 The Congressional Management Foundation has been working with Member offices and political scientists for more than a decade to develop online and telephone town hall meetings that lead to civil and thoughtful dialogues on pressing issues before Congress.
 Constituents learned a lot through these events, and they changed people’s attitudes towards Members and policy, as well as their voting behavior.
 These now proven methods could be used to help constituents learn about the crisis and change their behavior to slow the spread of COVID-19.

-This webinar will present the research demonstrating the influence of high quality online town hall meetings.
-Presenters also will walk staff through how to enhance the likelihood that public opinion and behavior can be changed through these forums.
-Participants will learn how to:
+This webinar presented the research demonstrating the influence of high quality online town hall meetings.
+Presenters also discussed how to enhance the likelihood that public opinion and behavior can be changed through these forums.
+Participants were instructed on how to:

 - Explain how to recruit and prepare constituents for successful remote town hall meetings